 The quest to understand the underlying mechanism behind the epidemiological and clinical observations that aging men experience a gradual decline in testosterone levels led to the analysis of Leydig cell populations in human testes.
 Leydig cells produce 95% of adult male testosterone and are found in the interstitial space between seminiferous tubules.
 Kaler and Neaves (1978), in a study of testes retrieved at autopsy after sudden death among men aged 18–87, noted that total Leydig cell volume declines significantly with age and that decline is directly proportional to a fall in the total number of Leydig cells.
 From such studies, it is estimated that a pair of young testes (20-year-old) contains 700 million Leydig cells and undergoes an attrition of about 80 million cells per decade of life.
 Other studies have also shown that serum luteinizing hormone (LH) levels are significantly higher in older men compared with younger men, providing physiologic corroboration of the Leydig cell studies.

 Although the decline of testosterone levels in older males has been described by the terms andropause, male climacteric, male menopause, late onset hypogonadism (LOH), and partial androgen deficiency in the aging male (PADAM), only LOH and PADAM accurately reflect these changes.
 Serum testosterone levels in men fall progressively from the third decade to the end of life, primarily due to the decline in testicular Leydig cell mass.
-This decline may be associated ...
+This decline ...